orpheus/hyperman-go/README.md

 ## Next..
 ## 12/15/2020 -
-1. create a hyperspace config for configtxgen and create a main script to run and read from it to create the consortiums and the genesis block~~~
-    - DONE
-2. fix network main script
-    - orderer binary isn't getting the `orderer.yaml`
-3. spawn peers from main script
-    - update peer env vars
-4. convert configtxgen and cryptogen main scripts into packages that are used by the network main script
-5. the network main script needs to create the ctg, cryp, and spawn the nodes (everything the start-network script is doing)

-6. extra:
-    - have network paths be more dynamics, hyperspace/networks/proj-network/proj-network-qa
-        - create  different networks for different projects and different networks for different staging environments within that project

 ### Changes
 - moved spawn-orderer.sh to deprecated folder
 - moved scriptUtils to a utils folder